The Latin word, from which the English word “desert” is derived, describes an area without people.

 This little rodent resembles a kangaroo and is indigenous to desert regions in North Africa, China, and Mongolia.

-Jerboas are one of the animals that live in the desert worldwide, from the Gobi Desert in Mongolia to the Sahara, which is the hottest.
+Jerboas are among the animals that live in deserts worldwide, from the Gobi Desert in Mongolia to the Sahara, which is the hottest.

 A member of the Jerboa family can be found contentedly tunneling beneath the ground at either extreme.